sachitcode/fastpages-sachit-blog/_posts/2023-04-05-AP_computers_networks.md

 # Hacks

 ## Answering Questions

+Fault Tolerance: Fault tolerance is when a network still works and all the computers in the computer system are still connected even when a connection is removed.
+The more connections that can be removed, the more fault tolerant the network is.

 List specification of your Computer, or Computers if working as Pair/Trio
 - Processor GHz: The number of cycles the CPU executes per second.
 This number is measured in GHz (gigahertz).